 The wide perspective gained from this diversity of projects as a composer-performer had a direct impact on Faegre’s works for other artists.
 As Faegre collaborated with improvisers, ideas about control and authorship bled over into his concert music.
 Collective for the New York Youth Symphony redistributes the conductor and composer’s power throughout the orchestra; Transcendance for the David Kweksilber Big Band uses free-improvisation on top of heavy beats; Analog Intelligence sees Faegre himself join the orchestra and principal percussionist at the front of the stage.

-Faegre’s recent works use his vast musical toolbox to express more concrete ideas, focusing on political subjects, text, and multimedia.
-Carl’s Lament, for split-personality narrator and ensemble, presents the 2008 financial crisis through an absurd, dark lens (Ricciotti Ensemble, 6-concert tour); Music for Bars, for percussionists and dancers, amplifies and distorts the sonic/visual/social content of a given bar over an evening (Club Guy & Roni’s Poetic Disasters Club, 10-bar tour); and his latest work Gods of Bird, for percussionists performing on an amplified sculpture by (in)famous Dutch artist Joep van Lieshout, interprets the sculpture as a death-totem for late-stage capitalism (Slagwerk Den Haag).
+Faegre’s recent works use his vast musical toolbox to express more concrete ideas, focusing on political subjects, text, and interdisciplinary projects.
+Carl’s Lament, for split-personality narrator and ensemble, presents the 2008 financial crisis through an absurd, dark lens (Ricciotti Ensemble, 6-concert tour); Music for Bars, for percussionists and dancers, amplifies and distorts the sonic/visual/social content of a given bar over an evening (Club Guy & Roni’s Poetic Disasters Club, 10-bar tour); and his recent work Gods of Bird, for percussionists performing on an amplified sculpture by (in)famous Dutch artist Joep van Lieshout, interprets the sculpture as a death-totem for late-stage capitalism (Slagwerk Den Haag).

 Keep an eye out for Faegre’s debut EP release of Broken Mirrors on independent record label ArtekSounds in 2021.